GeorgeDagis/srdesign/README.md

 # Senior Design

-Main branch for SUNY New Paltz Senior Design Project.
+README for SUNY New Paltz Senior Design Project.
-Branch consists of sub-branches for sorting purposes.